CrowdStrike/falcon-cloudformation/falcon-sensor/README.md

 - You have access to an existing ECS EC2 cluster, or you can create one
 - Git installed (for template access)

-## CloudFormation template support for Falcon Sensor versions
+## CloudFormation template support for Falcon sensor versions
 | CloudFormation Template Version | Falcon Sensor Version |
 |:--------------------------------|:----------------------|
 | `>= 0.1.x`                      | `>= 7.19.x`           |